dornwilliams/Gold/Proj1/Brandon.md

+# Brandon

-This is Brandon, What a hot day today!
+- This is Brandon, What a hot day today!
-This was in summer, today is cool
+- This was in summer, today is cool